1 COVID-19 Case Reported Outside Quarantine

-Shanghai has reported a COVID-19 case outside of central quarantine, after a run of four days reporting zero.
+Shanghai has reported a COVID-19 case outside of central quarantine, after a run of two days reporting zero.

-Of the 12 new local cases reported today, all 12 tested positive during central quarantine, while 0 tested positive while being screened as a part of risk groups.
+Of the 21 new local cases reported today, 20 tested positive during central quarantine, while 1 tested positive while being screened as a part of risk groups.

 That makes a total of 1 case reported outside of central quarantine.

-The 1 asymptomatic cases outside of central quarantine was in the following area:
+The 1 case outside of central quarantine was in the following area:

 0 in Baoshan District